leonardo9mar/thesisProject_ASDreplica/README.md

 ## Contents

--  pipeline of multimodal analysis for EEG data
+-  pipeline of multimodal analysis for EEG data (h.>i.)

--  pipeline of structural connectivity analysis
+-  pipeline of structural connectivity analysis (b.>l.)

--  simulation of brain network model in the virtual brain framework
+-  simulation of brain network model in the virtual brain framework (b.>c.>d.>e.)

--  pipeline of optimization process and feature importance
+-  pipeline of optimization process and feature importance (h.>g.<>f.<e.)

+  Code was written modularly and subsequently integrated into a global framework.
+In particular, a pipeline for the MRI preprocessing and connectivity extraction from advanced tractography techniques (a>b), not reported here, was developed by Michelangelo Fabbrizzi producing connectivity input used in the simulation pipeline.

-##
+## Usage

+The material can be used for